MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-improve-hologram-precision.md

 IPD is the distance between the center of the user's pupils.
 Because different users might have different IPDs, it's crucial that the appropriate IPD is set, so that HoloLens can adapt its display.
 An incorrect IPD setting can cause inaccurate perception of hologram position.

 To calibrate device eye-tracking and IPD on HoloLens 2, make sure to use the eye calibration app when prompted.
 This app helps you calibrate IPD but also enables HoloLens 2 to autocorrect hologram position in case the device moves on the operator's head.
-You can also [manually calibrate the device at any time](./operator-calibrate-hl2.md) on HoloLens 1 or HoloLens 2.
+You can also [manually calibrate the device at any time](./operator-calibrate-hl2.md).

 ## Prescan the environment